Radox96/PathoVision/README.md

-# PathoCV
+# PathoVision

-## What is PathoCV going to be you might ask...
+## What is PathoVision going to be you might ask...

 The aim of the project is to develop a small phenotyping set-up for Arabidopsis thaliana plants to assess disease symptoms.
 We want it to be based on a Raspberry Pi with a camera and a plant-specific computer vision (CV) software.
 Finally we want to correlate occurring disease symptoms after bacterial infection with the respective bacterial titers within the plant.